Friday, January 10, 2025

 I guess they're right about that.
 And I'm with you on pleasure.
 Who are these people who oppose my pleasure?
 Do they hate pleasure?

 You can hate anything, Don.
-If I may return to the military media industrial complex, it seems like a lot of the military and industrial parts didn't see you coming either.
+If I may return to the military media industrial complex, a lot of them probably didn't see you coming.

-No, but a few have been surprised by my abilities, and we are meshing nicely.
+Yes, but many have been surprised by my abilities, and we are meshing nicely.

 There will be losers.